puzzle/amm-techlab/content/en/docs/02.0/2.1/containerize.md

   Containerize an existing application.
 ---

 The main goal of this lab is to show you how to containerize an existing Java application.
 Including deployment on OpenShift and exposing the service with a route.
+In this example we want to build a microservice which produces random data when it’s REST interface is called.
+Another microservice consumes then the data and exposes it on it’s own endpoint.

 ## Task {{% param sectionnumber %}}.1: Setup Project